IC and OOC

-During play it may be necessary for a ref to suspend the roleplay temporarily.
-This can be done by the following calls:
+During play it may be necessary for an event ref (usually), and on rare occasions a player, to suspend the roleplay temporarily.
+This can be done by the calls found at System Calls.

-In all cases a ref will call Time In before normal roleplaying continues.
+In all cases an event ref will call TIME IN before normal roleplaying continues.

 - If you are not present IC or can hide yourself from other characters you must raise one hand in the air

 - If you are flying you must raise both your hands in the air and call out your current height at regular intervals

 - If you are using stealth throw the horns instead of the ref signal for invisibility.